-At Cycle Center on Devine Street, most bicycles sold out seven months ago.
+At Cycle Center on Harden Street, most bicycles sold out seven months ago.
 Now, there’s a shortage of bikes in Columbia and across the U.S. Photo Credit: Amoni Jerman

 The coronavirus pandemic that started the country’s new bicycle boom has now led to a shortage of bikes.
 During the shutdown, shop owners said they experienced a surge in bike riding and the biggest buying boom since the ‘70s.